celo-org/celo-threshold-bls-rs/crates/dkg-cli/CELO_README.md

 ## Using Docker

+NOTE: Docker is tricky to install on recent Fedora, but Podman works fine.
+The only changes needed are changing docker to podman, and adding a parameter to override SELinux for the mount: `podman run -ti --security-opt label=disable -v $PWD:/dkg kobigurk/celo-dkg`.

 1. Create an empty directory and go into it
 2. Run `docker run -ti -v $PWD:/dkg kobigurk/celo-dkg create-account`
 3. Give the address to the DKG coordinator to provide you with cGLD